overmindtech/.github/profile/README.md

 ## Impact Analysis (diff)

 Once you've decided to apply your changes, track them with Overmind.
-SInce we've already worked out all the dependencies, we can tell you if you changes has broken something downstream, even if you didn't know it existed.
+Since we've already worked out all the dependencies, we can tell you if your changes has broken something downstream, even if you didn't know it existed.

 ![blast radius diff](./img/blast_radius_diff.png)